XTR1984/mychem3d/README.md

 Selection atoms
-1. molecule selection mode
+1. molecule and atoms selection mode
-  -  click an atom, then use the mouse wheel to add neighboring atoms to the selection
+  -  click an atom, then use the mouse wheel to add neighboring bondes atoms to the selection
+  -  shift for select unbonded atoms too with selection distance param (options)
   -  ctrl + click  - append/remove to/from selection
   -  enter or click on selection - go to merge mode with selected atoms
   -  also "r" and "g" - go to merge mode with move and rotation